open-learning-exchange/open-learning-exchange.github.io/pages/htmlresources.md

 ### Couchapp Installation

+#### Linux/OSX
 Clone the [couchapp repository](https://github.com/couchapp/couchapp.git), build and install it.
-With the following commands (from a terminal):
+Run the following commands in the directory of your choice (from a terminal):

 ```
 git clone https://github.com/couchapp/couchapp.git